 Pick your preferred location

-From an insurance point of view, it's also a good opportunity to check the flood risk in the area, as this could affect the cost of your premium.
+It's also a good opportunity to check the flood risk in the area, as this could affect the cost of your insurance.

 Know your must-haves and nice-to-haves

-Think about what matters most to you and whether you're willing to compromise.
-For example, the number of rooms, how important is the location (school, work, public transport), outside space, off-road parking, garden to you?
-If you can get your must-haves down to three, then this will make your search easier.
+Think about what matters to you most and whether you're willing to compromise.
+Perhaps the number of rooms is important to you, or having off-road parking and outdoor space, or maybe living in a location close to school or work.
+If you can get your must-haves down to three, it will make your search easier.

 Get clued-up before you make an offer